 The discourse programme of the Goethe-Institut tracks issues under discussion by the public at large, the media and the sciences and humanities.
 It identifies questions of importance to society and sets thematic impulses arising from social and political developments and significant anniversaries.
 Of particular importance is the promotion of young experts who have shown outstanding ability in their fields.

-During the launch of Rapid Transit for Architects in Berlin on 22.11.2017 newly arrived architects and planners in Berlin as well as others with an interest in architecture networks of architecture will be presented: What are the others doing?
+During the launch of Rapid Transit for Architects in Berlin on 22.11.2017 newly arrived architects and planners in Berlin as well as others with an interest in architecture networks of architecture had been presented: What are the others doing?
 How do they work?
 How can we network and promote and strengthen the existing network?

 For two weeks the Goethe-Institut is creating a symbolic place for cultural encounters in Berlin, the Goethe-Institut Damascus | In Exile.